Mile Svilar: Early career and Anderlecht

-Svilar is a product of the Belgian youth teams of KFCO Wilrijk and Beerschot A.C., while in 2010 he joined the Belgian giant Anderlecht in which during the 2016–17 season, he became part of the first team as the third choice goalkeeper, but he did not appear in any game.
+Svilar is a product of the Belgian youth teams of KFCO Wilrijk and Beerschot A.C..
+In 2010 he joined Anderlecht, signing his first professional contract with the club in 27 August 2015.
+He was promoted to the first team in the 2016–17 season as the third choice goalkeeper, he was first included in the match day squad in the Belgian Cup match against Charleroi.
+He was also amongst the unused substitutes in Anderlecht's victory in the 2017 Belgian Super Cup.

 Benfica

 Svilar signed a five-year contract with Portuguese champions Benfica on 28 August 2017.
 On 14 October, he made his debut with the club in a 1–0 victory over Olhanense, becoming the youngest goalkeeper to ever play for Benfica.
-In international competition, he broke Iker Casillas's record as the youngest goalkeeper to ever play in the Champions League on 18 October 2017, in a 1–0 home defeat to Manchester United, aged 18 years and 52 days.
+In international competition, he broke Iker Casillas' record as the youngest goalkeeper to ever play in the Champions League on 18 October 2017, in a 1–0 home defeat to Manchester United, aged 18 years and 52 days.
 In the return leg against the English side, aged 18 years and 65 days, he became the youngest goalkeeper ever to save a penalty in a Champions League match.
 In the same match, which ended in a 2–0 away defeat, he also became the youngest player ever to score an own goal in the competition.

 Roma

 On 1 July 2022, Svilar signed a contract with Serie A club Roma until 30 June 2027.
+On 22 February 2024, he saved two penalties during the shootouts which ended in a 4–2 victory over Feyenoord in the 2023–24 Europa League knockout round play-offs.
+In the 2024–25 season, Svilar recorded the highest save percentage in the league at 77%, and kept 16 clean sheets, a tally matched only by Alex Meret.
+On 11 July 2025, he extended his contract with the club until 2030.